The following are commonly asked questions regarding Military Leave. Please click on the question to be directed to the relevant policy section.

 Health Care Benefits

 A staff member may elect to continue health care benefits under terms similar to continuation coverage under the Consolidated Omnibus Budget and Reconciliation Act of 1986 (COBRA).
-Or, a staff member may elect to discontinue coverage if a staff member’s military plan becomes primary coverage.
+A staff member may elect to discontinue coverage if a staff member’s military plan becomes primary coverage.
 Coverage will resume upon return to work.

 No continued coverage during Military Leave